haixuanc/teel/0-fun.md

 - [ ] 396.
 Rotate function
 - [ ] 204.
 Count primes
 - [ ] 438.
 Find all anagrams in a string
+- [ ] 121.
+Best time to buy and sell stock